SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 - Review whether the proposed duties match the correct immigration status

 It is risky to force another visa category onto work that does not fit.
-For example, restaurant cooking or customer service work cannot automatically be treated as “Engineer / Specialist in Humanities / International Services.”
+For example, restaurant cooking or ordinary customer service work cannot automatically be treated as “Engineer / Specialist in Humanities / International Services.”

-5. Impact on foreign workers
+6. Impact on foreign workers

 Points foreign workers should check

-- Was the application received before 13 April 2026?
+- Was the application received before April 13, 2026?

 - Is it a COE application or a change-of-status application?